kazifahim7/assignment-10-client/README.md

 ## Getting Started

-To get started with [Website Name], simply visit our live site at [URL] and start exploring!
+To get started with Trendy Travel, simply visit our live site at [URL] and start exploring!
 Sign up for an account to unlock additional features and personalize your travel experience.

 ## Feedback